Dubai's main airport raises 2022 passenger forecast | Business

 Dubai's main airport raises 2022 passenger forecast

-The Gulf hub has seen more than 46.3 million passengers so far this year, up 168% year-on-year, and about 72% of its traffic in the same nine months of 2019, before the pandemic.
-London was the top destination city in the third quarter, with two million passengers, followed by Riyadh and Mumbai.
+Dubai's main airport has raised its passenger forecast for this year by 1.5 million to 64.3 million after passenger traffic nearly tripled in the third quarter from the same period last year, the CEO of the airport's operator said on Tuesday.

-Dubai's main airport on Tuesday raised its passenger forecast for this year by nearly two million to 64.3 million people after a strong pick up in business in the third quarter from the same period last year.
+Dubai's main airport has raised its passenger forecast for this year by 1.5 million to 64.3 million after passenger traffic nearly tripled in the third quarter from the same period last year, the CEO of the airport's operator said on Tuesday.
+DXB, a major international travel hub, handled nearly 18.5 million passengers in July-September, state-owned operator Dubai Airports' Chief Executive Paul Griffiths told Reuters, up from 6.7 million a year earlier.

-DXB, a major gateway for international travel, handled nearly 18.5 million passengers in the three months to the end of September, up from 6.7 million a year earlier, state-owned operator Dubai Airports said in a statement.
-The Gulf hub has seen more than 46.3 million passengers so far this year, up 168% year-on-year, and about 72% of its traffic in the same nine months of 2019, before the pandemic.

-London was the top destination city in the third quarter, with two million passengers, followed by Riyadh and Mumbai.
-India was the top country destination, with 6.8 million passengers, followed by Saudi Arabia, Britain and Pakistan.
+"We're optimistic that Q4 will be even better than Q3 because the numbers that we're seeing coming through now are exceeding our projections," Griffiths said, adding point-to-point traffic had been "extremely strong".
+The 2022 traffic forecast had been raised to 62.8 million from 62.4 million with third-quarter results.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)